Click HERE to see our Vicar, Rev Andrew Cinnamond, talking about the start of the project works

 and the final, sealed faculty can be seen here Faculty sealed.

-In late 2024 a faculty was granted for photovoltaic cells to be installed on the south aisle; we await the outcome of a planning application.
+In late 2024 a faculty and planning permission were granted for photovoltaic cells to be installed on the south aisle; we await the outcome of a planning application.
 Our detailed document setting out the scheme is here Lechlade St Lawrence Net Zero_Proposals

 In addition, the project has been successful in winning a grant through the Church Of England Demonstrator Churches Project which forms part of the Net Zero Programme aiming to help churches pay for items such as solar panels, heat pumps, insulation, secondary glazing and LED lighting.